 #4: Low Faded Cut with Messy Texture on Top

-With slightly thinner curls you have more control over your style.
-A low fade taper cut with messy texture on top leaves more weight around the sides to style.
+With slightly thinner curls, you have more control over your style.
+A low fade taper cut with a messy texture on top leaves more weight around the sides to style.
 The sides have been tapered tightly to keep it shorter around the ears.
 A tapered hairstyle has a messy appearance but is easy to style.
 I would scrunch some pomade into it while it’s damp.
 Then, let it dry naturally.
-Your barber should be able to advise you on products.
+Your barber should be able to advise you on products that would enhance the texture of such cool low taper fade curly hair.

 #5: Straight Sleek Quiff with a Low Fade